Stellantis Europe

-Stellantis Europe S.p.A. (formerly Fiat Group Automobiles S.p.A. and FCA Italy S.p.A.), is the Italian subsidiary of the multinational automaker Stellantis, dedicated to the production and selling of passenger cars and light commercial vehicles and headquartered in Turin, Italy.
+Stellantis Europe S.p.A. (formerly Fiat Group Automobiles S.p.A. and FCA Italy S.p.A.) is the Italian subsidiary of the multinational automaker Stellantis, dedicated to the production and selling of passenger cars and light commercial vehicles and headquartered in Turin, Italy.

+Founded in 2007 by Fiat Group, from 2014 it was a subsidiary of Fiat Chrysler Automobiles, which in 2021 merged into Stellantis.

 History

-The company was founded in 1979 as a subsidiary of the Fiat S.p.A. group, and in 2007 it became Fiat Group Automobiles S.p.A.
-In 2014, after absorbing the American group Chrysler LLC, it was integrated the Fiat Chrysler Automobiles (FCA) group and renamed to FCA Italy S.p.A.
-On 16 January 2021, the operations of Fiat Chrysler Automobiles (FCA) and Groupe PSA were merged to form Stellantis.
-FCA Italy was renamed Stellantis Europe S.p.A. in June 2023.
+The company was founded as Fiat Group Automobiles (FGA) in 2007 to replace Fiat Auto.

+In 2014, it became part of Fiat Chrysler Automobiles (FCA) and renamed to FCA Italy.

+In 2021, Groupe PSA and FCA merged to form Stellantis.

+FCA Italy was renamed Stellantis Europe in 2023.